Frontend Development Introduction for AI Era

 const math = require('./math.js');

 console.log(math.add(1, 2)); // 3The second one is ES Modules (also called ES6 modules).
-This is the official JavaScript module standard.
-You use import to import, and export to export:
+This is the official standard now.
+You use import to bring in modules and export to send them out:

 // math.js - export module